cert-manager/website/content/en/docs/installation/upgrading/upgrading-1.7-1.8.md

 #### Server-Side Apply

 Server-Side Apply is an alpha feature of cert-manager introduced in 1.8.
-By default, the feature is disabled, in which case you do not need to do any upgrade steps.
+By default, the feature is disabled, in which case you can skip this section.

 If you are using Server-Side Apply, i.e., you are running the cert-manager controller with the flag